intvnut/bit_count/README.md

 input range.
 This takes a few seconds on a modern computer.

 Next, it initializes a lookup table for a fourth version, `popcnt32_z`, that merely looks up the value in the lookup table.
+A fifth version, `popcnt32_e`, uses the first 256 entries of this same table for byte-at-a-time lookup.

 Finally, it measures the amount of time it takes to run through the entire 2^32 - 1 sequence of the IEEE CRC-32, counting the 1 bits in each state.
 In